What Becomes of the Brokenhearted: Film and television

-In 1990, the song was used in The Wonder Years Season 3 Episode "The St. Valentine's Day Massacre" where Kevin Arnold picks up a Valentine's Day card meant for Winnie Cooper realizing he has genuine feelings for her.
+In 1990, the song was used in The Wonder Years Season 3 episode "The St. Valentine's Day Massacre", where Kevin Arnold picks up a Valentine's Day card meant for Winnie Cooper and realises he has genuine feelings for her.

+In the military procedural series JAG (Season 3, Episode 15 – February 1998) this song was used at the end of the episode, as Mac, Harm and Bud all sing it together at a pub.

-In 2009, the song was used during the closing credits of the French film "La Famille Wolberg".
+In 2009, the song was used during the closing credits of the French film La Famille Wolberg.

-In 2019 HBO's "Big Little Lies", used the song in the first episode of the second season.
+In 2019 HBO's Big Little Lies used the song in the first episode of the second season.

-In 2019 Apple TV+’s For All Mankind, used the song during the first episode of the first season.
+In 2019 Apple TV+’s For All Mankind used the song during the first episode of the first season.

 Paul Young version

 A 1991 cover by Paul Young was featured in the film Fried Green Tomatoes.
 During the winter of 1992, his version reached No. 22 on the US Billboard Hot 100 and No. 8 Cash Box, becoming Young's third No. 1 song on the US adult contemporary chart (following "Everytime You Go Away" and "Oh Girl").
 It was a bigger hit in Canada, reaching No. 6 pop and No. 1 Adult Contemporary.